The Sanshin of Warrior Fitness

 Unlocking Flow in Your Taijutsu Practice

-Here’s another one for all the Bujinkan Budo Taijutsu students and teachers out there:
+Here’s another one for all my Bujinkan Budo Taijutsu friends out there.

 1. Step back from a natural posture into left leg forward Ichimonji No Kamae.
 Do Chi No Kata.
 From the end point of the kata, continue lowering your center of gravity and extend the right arm to effectively blend the transition from Chi No Kata into a front roll.
 Allow the momentum of the front roll to carry you to your feet, lifting up from the crown of your head and using your spine, into right Ichimonji No Kamae and, without stopping in the kamae, leap forward landing again in right Ichimonji No Kamae.
 Continue the movement by reaching forward with the left hand with a feeling of the body being pulled by the hand into left Ichimonji No Kamae.
 Repeat on the other side.